 Due to a combination of plentiful raw material supplies and political history, the CIS region produces far more steel than is needed to meet demand within the region.
-After China, CIS is the largest net exporting region in the world.
+It is the largest net exporting region in the world and even in 2009, CIS countries exported 49 million tonnes of steel mill products (semis, long & flat products, tubes) to countries outside the region, while importing less than 3 million tonnes.
 ISSB holds trade data at 6 digit HS tariff level for the dominant steel nations of the CIS region: Russia, Ukraine, Belarus and Kazakhstan, whom together produce 99% of the region’s steel.
 Additionally with export coverage of 97% of steel production globally, ISSB is ideally placed to assess the market for steel in those CIS countries for which national trade data is not available.

 Crude Steel Production

-CIS is a low cost region in which to produce steel, predominantly due to the abundance of steelmaking raw materials and low cost energy supplies.
-Crude steel production reached a recent peak in 2007 with both 2008 and 2009 seeing significant reductions.
-After a small recovery in 2010 and 2011, steel production has been on a decline for the past four years, with a 2015 figure, that has been affected by the unrest in Ukraine, some 18% below the 2007 output tonnage.
+The CIS is the cheapest region in the world in which to produce steel, predominantly due to the abundance of steelmaking raw material and energy supplies.
+Crude steel production reached a recent peak in 2007 with both 2008 and 2009 seeing significant falls.
+After a small recovery in 2010 and 2011, steel production has been on a decline for the past three years, with a 2014 figure, that has been affected by the unrest in Ukraine, some 15% below the 2007 output tonnage.

-World Steel Association crude steel production data for the CIS region is summarised below.
+Below we summarise World Steel Association crude steel production data for the CIS region.

 Trade in Steel